UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

   "@type": "GeoCoordinates",
   "latitude": "-33.7152",
   "longitude": "150.30119",
-  "@label": "Lat: -33.7152 Long: 150.30119"
+  "name": "Latitude: -33.7152 Longitude: 150.30119"
 },
 ```

-The [GeoCoordinates] item SHOULD have a [@label], which is used in the generating the `index.html` file.x
+The [GeoCoordinates] item SHOULD have a human readable [name], which is used in the generating the `CATALOG.html` file.

 And the place is referenced from the [contentLocation] property of the dataset.
 ```